Benny Binion: Legacy

-In January 1949, Binion arranged for Johnny Moss and Nick "The Greek" Dandolos to play a head-to-head poker tournament which ended up lasting five months, with Dandalos ultimately losing a reported two million dollars.
+In January 1949, Benny Binion arranged for Johnny Moss and Nick "The Greek" Dandolos to play a head-to-head poker tournament which ended up lasting five months, with Dandolos ultimately losing a reported two million dollars.
 The 42-year-old Moss had to take breaks to sleep occasionally, during which Dandalos, then aged 57, went over to the craps table and played.
-After the final hand, and losing millions of dollars, Dandalos uttered one of the most famous poker quotes of all time: "Mr. Moss, I have to let you go."
+After the final hand, and losing millions of dollars, Dandolos uttered one of the most famous poker quotes of all time: "Mr. Moss, I have to let you go."
 (This narrative is disputed as fact and is most likely a myth.
 Binion didn't operate a casino until 1951 in Las Vegas.)

 In 1970, after years of arranging heads-up matches between high-stakes players, Binion invited six players to compete in a tournament.
-Playing no-limit Texas Hold'em, the players competed for cash at the table, and later took a vote on who was to be named champion.
+Playing no-limit Texas Hold'em, the players competed for cash at the table and later took a vote on who was to be named champion.
 Moss, then aged 63, was voted champion by his younger competition and received a small trophy.
 The following year, a freeze-out format was introduced with a $10,000 buy-in, and the World Series of Poker was born.
 Binion's creation of the World Series helped popularize the game of poker, though he greatly underestimated how popular the World Series would become.
 In 1973, he speculated that eventually the tournament might have fifty or so entrants.
 However, by 2006, the tournament's main event (not including all of the other events) would have 8,773 entrants.

 Binion never forgot his Texas roots and was a key player in getting the National Finals Rodeo (NFR) to move to Las Vegas.
 He never forgot the cowboys after they arrived; he always paid the entry fees for all of the cowboys for their championship event.
 When the casino closed, Boyd Gaming took up the tradition that Binion started by continuing to pay all the entry fees.
 Every year during the NFR there is a large rodeo stock auction called "Benny Binion's World Famous Bucking Horse and Bull Sale."

-Binion was also the owner of a horse named "Nigger" (later referred to as "Benny Binion's Gelding") who was the 1946, 1947 and 1948 National Cutting Horse Association (NCHA) World Champion.
+Binion was also the owner of a horse named "Nigger" (later referred to as "Benny Binion's Gelding") who was the 1946, 1947, and 1948 National Cutting Horse Association (NCHA) World Champion.
 Bred by Binion, ridden and trained by George Glascock, the solid black 15 hand gelding is the only horse to capture the NCHA World Championship three years in a row.

 Death

-Binion died of heart failure at the age of 85 on December 5, 1989, in Las Vegas.
+Binion died of heart failure at the age of 85 on December 25, 1989, in Las Vegas.
 Poker great "Amarillo Slim" Preston suggested as an epitaph, "He was either the gentlest bad guy or the baddest good guy you'd ever seen."
-He was posthumously inducted into the Poker Hall of Fame in 1990.